ZacharyBournand/movie-search-engine/README.md

 - Graph
   * Search for a movie's list of individual user ratings

 The Movie Search Engine is accessible via the console.
-To do so, you clone the repository, open the project by double clicking on the solution file (.sln), then run the program.
+To do so, you clone the repository, open the project by double-clicking on the solution file (.sln), then run the program.